These Are the Germiest Spots in a Hotel Room

 Germs are everywhere.
-Even though you can't see them, they're lurking on your phone, your doorknobs, and your kitchen sponge, which are indeed some of the filthiest things in your home.
-But if there are that many germs in your home that you clean and look after, you can only imagine what kind of grossness lurks in your hotel room.
+Even though you can't see them, they're lurking on your phone, your doorknobs, and your kitchen sponge.
+But if there is that much bacteria in your home that you clean and look after, you can only imagine what nasty spots are hidden in your hotel room.

-Yes, even though you're in relaxation mode when you're at a hotel and germs are probably the last thing on your mind, they are absolutely there.
-Here are 13 spots in your hotel room that are much grosser than you'd expect.
-So, read on—and don't forget to pack the Purell next time you travel!
+Yes, even though parasites are probably the last things on your mind when you're on vacation, they are absolutely there.
+To avoid any creepy crawlies, steer clear of these 13 germiest spots in a hotel room that are much grosser than you'd expect.
+So, read on—and don't forget to pack the Purell the next time you travel!

 If you're going to set an alarm while you're on vacation, you might want to do so on your phone.
 "The snooze buttons can get very germy," says the "Germ Guy," Jason Tetro, a microbiologist and the author of The Germ Files.